Kinetics of phase separation in thermally isolated critical binary fluids: Adiabatic Decomposition

 Combining Eqs. (\ref{3c})-(\ref{3g2}) then gives

 where the coarse-grained free energy

 and

 Comparing Eqs. (\ref{eq:3a}) and (\ref{eq:3h}) it can be seen for this closed system that the degrees of freedom contributing to $F_r$ act explicitly as a reservoir for the concentration modes described by $\calF$.
-Note though that because the total energy $E_t$ is constrained, $T_r$ through Eq. (\ref{3g}) is not a constant, but an implicit function of the concentration field $\conc$.

 For the remainder of this work, the degrees of freedom that contribute to $F_r$ will be called the reservoir, and those that are described by the concentration field $\conc$ and contribute to $\calF\conc$ will be called the slow modes.

-Now, is $T_r$ related to any measurable temperature $T$?
-An average reservoir temperature, ``$\langle T_r\rangle$'', can be obtained by computing the average coarse-grained energy $\ecgavg$ using $\rho(\conc,E_t)$, which is the probability density that the system is in a configuration $\conc$ with total system energy $E_t$.
-That is, with $\ecgavg$, the average reservoir energy is $E_t - \langle\calE\conc\rangle$, so an average $T_r$ is known.
-It can be shown that in equilibrium, $\langle T_r\rangle$ is equal to the average system temperature $T=\Bigl ({\partial E_t\over\partial S_t}\Bigr)_V$, where $S_t$ is the total equilibrium entropy.\cite{donleyThesis} When the system is out of equilibrium, the relation of $\langle T_r\rangle$ to the system temperature is unclear - assuming the latter can even be defined in a consistent manner.
-However, as will be seen below, such a relation is not necessary to determine the time evolution of the concentration field.

-For a closed system, the equilibration process is as follows.
-The system is prepared in some non-equilibrium state with reservoir energy $E_r$ and coarse-grained configuration $\conc$ (and thus energy $\calE\conc $).
+For this closed system, the equilibration process is as follows.
+The system is prepared in some nonequilibrium state with reservoir energy $E_r$ and coarse-grained configuration $\conc$ (and thus energy $\calE\conc $).
 The system is then released and the configuration $\conc$ evolves.
 The evolution is driven by $\calF\conc$, which is a function of the reservoir temperature $T_r$.
 As the $\conc$ changes, the coarse-grained energy $\calE\conc$ changes, and, because the total energy is constant, the reservoir energy $E_r$ changes.
 A change in $E_r$ implies a change in $T_r$, and this change in $T_r$ in turn affects the evolution of the $\conc$ and so on.
 The system eventually settles down into a state that maximizes the total entropy.

-With the ideas above, an equation of motion for $\rho(\conc,E_t)$ for the case in which mass transfer is dominated by single particle diffusion (the solid model\cite {langer71}) can be derived, but the coupling between the reservoir and \cgmodes makes this equation not too useful.
+With the ideas above, an equation of motion for the system probability density, $\rho(\conc,t)$, for the case in which mass transfer is dominated by single particle diffusion (the solid model\cite{langer71}), can be derived.\cite{donleyUnpub} But the coupling between the reservoir and $\cgmodes$ through the total energy $E_t$ in Eq.(\ref{3g}) makes the reservoir temperature $T_r$ an implicit function of the concentration field $\conc$.
+This equation is then not very useful.